coolFridge9/coolFridge9.github.io/_posts/2018-8-7-subnets.md

 ### route tables

 These are for determining which physical address to send data to.
-It contains the IP address of the gateway the packet is going to an will determine the physical address.
+It contains the IP address of the gateway the packet is going to and will determine the physical address.

 ![_config.yml]({{ site.baseurl }}/images/Screen Shot 2018-08-07 at 12.02.53 PM.png)